 Benefits of Massage on the Immune System

 Massage is becoming one of the most popular complementary medical therapies in the world.
-According to researchers at the Cedars-Sinai Medical Center in Los Angeles, California, a study done by their department of psychiatry and behavioral neurosciences, after just a forty-five minute Swedish massage participants in the study showed an increased number of lymphocytes (commonly known as white blood cells).
+According to researchers at the Cedars-Sinai Medical Center in Los Angeles, California, a study done by their department of psychiatry and behavioral neurosciences, after just a forty-five-minute Swedish massage participant in the study showed an increased number of lymphocytes (commonly known as white blood cells).
 These cells play a major role in defending the body from disease.

 Furthermore, participants in the study had lower cytokines levels, which are molecules known to play a part in inflammation.
 When these molecules are consistently present in the body, they can cause symptoms of asthma, depression, and cardiovascular disease.
 Other hormones that were drastically decreased in the body after only forty-five minutes were cortisol and vasopressin.